 We have had more than one Mad Hatter over the years and they have appeared in dozens of seaside towns, in stately homes and schools in London.
-This is he only one left and today he has had what amounts to papier mache cosmetic surgery!
+This is the only one left and today he has had what amounts to papier mache cosmetic surgery!

 Unfortunately the caterpillar from ‘Alice in Wonderland’ that once sat on a mushroom smoking, was also made of rubber and has hit the dust and is no more.

 Oh how glad I am we made that effort.
-At least she lived to see the little film we made. having clamboured endlessly up to the make-shift studio in my tiny loft in London, where I lived at the time.
+At least she lived to see the little film we made. having clambered up into the make-shift studio in my tiny loft in London, where I lived at the time.

 Now the film is on youtube along with a few others.
-It lasts 7 minutes Please press the arrow at the centre to view
+It lasts 7 minutes.

 Note – other films about our marionettes on our Puppethouse youtube site including marionette manipulation.